Use bookmarks to share insights and build stories in Power BI

 There are many uses for bookmarking.
 You can use them to keep track of your own progress in creating reports (bookmarks are easy to add, delete, and rename), and you can create bookmarks to build a PowerPoint-like presentation that steps through bookmarks in order, thereby telling a story with your report.
 There may be other uses, too, based on how you think bookmarks could best be used.

-You'll need to restart Power BI Desktop after you make the selection.
+You'll need to restart Power BI Desktop after you make the selection to enable the preview version of bookmarks.

 To use bookmarks, select the View ribbon, then select the box for Bookmarks Pane.